jhlywa/chess.js/README.md

+### .insufficient_material()
+Returns true if the game is drawn due to insufficient material (K vs. K, K vs. KB, or K vs. KN); otherwise false.

+    var chess = new Chess('k7/8/n7/8/8/8/8/7K b - - 0 1');
+    chess.insufficient_material()
+    // -> true

 ### .game_over()
-Returns true or false if the game has ended (either via checkmate, stalemate, or 50-move rule).
+Returns true or false if the game has ended via checkmate, stalemate, or draw.

     var chess = new Chess();
     chess.game_over();